 Ethical Leadership, Ethics Management, (Anti-)Corruption, Organisational Integrity, Prevalence and Nature of Corruption, Integrity Violations, Organizational Misbehaviour (OMB).

-Karin Lasthuizen is a Professor at the School of Management and holder of the Brian Picot Chair in Ethical Leadership; one of the eight Professorial Chairs at the Victoria Business School who lead research on important contemporary issues.
+Karin Lasthuizen is a Professor at the School of Management and holder of the Brian Picot Chair in Ethical Leadership; one of the Professorial Chairs at the Victoria Business School who lead research on important contemporary issues.